The Best Tex Mex Restaurants in Austin

 Right when you sit down you'll be greeted with a bowl of tortilla chips and some freshly made salsa.
 Try the Firehouse No. 12 Queso, which is loaded with ground beef, avocado, and queso fresco.
 The menu is massive, because they have everything from standard Tex-Mex staples to more traditional Mexican influences like tamales, grilled fish, and sopapillas.

-2203 Hancock Dr, Austin TX 78756
+WEBSITE | 2203 Hancock Dr, Austin TX 78756

-6. Habañero Cafe (breakfast/lunch only)
+6. Habañero Cafe (Breakfast/Lunch Only)

 This little café in South Austin is your best bet for a fresh and tasty Tex-Mex breakfast or lunch date.
 They've been family-owned in Austin since 1998 and have a steady stream of locals coming into their doors daily.
 Try the phenomenal shrimp ranchero taco wrapped in a flour tortilla (they get their tortilla fresh every day from local tortilla factory Fiesta Tortillas), or a giant Habañero burrito, filled with ground beef, beans, and cheese, and deep-fried with a side of ranchero sauce.
 (Psst: the breakfast tacos here are amazing.)